loganfreeman/nodejs/process.md

 This method will throw an error if the target pid does not exist.
 As a special case, a signal of 0 can be used to test for the existence of a process.

+process.stdin
+---
+The `process.stdin` property returns a Readable stream equivalent to or associated with `stdin` (fd 0).